liquidat/ansible-demo-notes/README.md

 - there are very abstract, high quality roles out there, even OS agnostic
 - ansible galaxy has community repository of roles
 - use case: describe environments via re-usable roles
-- => modular approach of assigning tasks to machines
+- :white_check_mark: modular approach of assigning tasks to machines
-- => still follows the Ansible way, still easy to write, adopt
+- :white_check_mark: still follows the Ansible way, still easy to write, adopt
-- => use case: standardized components in the data center to build apps (always MySQL, always nginx, etc.)
+- :white_check_mark: use case: standardized components in the data center to build apps (always MySQL, always nginx, etc.)
-- => example: Wordpress server has multiple roles: database, web server, scripting language tuning
+- :white_check_mark: example: Wordpress server has multiple roles: database, web server, scripting language tuning
-- => save time by reusing work of yourself and others
+- :white_check_mark: save time by reusing work of yourself and others

 ### push vs pull
 - push vs pull essentially depends on the requirements
 - to keep in mind: many CM systems require a message bus these days...
 - where pull is fixed, and only possibility: clone GIT repo on each machine, execute ansible locally
 - there are modules and documentation in place
-- => Ansible pull is possible, but requires some extra work
+- :white_check_mark: Ansible pull is possible, but requires some extra work
-- => saves time since local network and policies do not have to be changed
+- :white_check_mark: saves time since local network and policies do not have to be changed

 ### trouble shooting
 - use blocks or ignore_errors and conditionals